-To understand why dealing with divorce hurts so much its important to consider how you arrived at your current situation.
-I don't mean by that the fights that ultimately forced you or your partner to make the decision that continuing was too hard.
+To understand why the grieving cycle and dealing with divorce hurts so much its important to consider how you arrived at your current situation.
+I don’t mean by that the fights that ultimately forced you or your partner to make the decision that continuing was too hard.
 Rather I mean consider the thoughts that went into your finally deciding to marry.

 Remember when you first met your ex?